 To make sure he can take holidays Brad put on extra coaching staff at the NSW Institute of sport.
 And he plans ahead, naturally.
 As he says, “The first thing we do now - me, my coaches and peers - is actually put in our time off.
 They’re the non-negotiables.
 Everything else has to work around that.”

 Financial planning?
 But of course

-A goals man like Brad doesn’t leave his finances to chance.
+A goals man like Brad McGee doesn’t leave his finances to chance.
 Even before it was compulsory to have superannuation and insurance as a pro cyclist, he had those safeguards in place.
-For some years now he’s been consulting with a financial planner - he wishes he’d started 10 years earlier.
+For some years now he’s been consulting with a financial adviser - he wishes he’d started 10 years earlier.

-"Now I give that advice to young athletes," Brad says.
+"Now I give that advice to young athletes," he says.
 "Don't wait until you’ve got a certain amount of money, or 'til a certain point in your career.
 Get in and get that sorted from day one.
 Don't delay."